itsahsiao/breadcrumbs/README.md

 <img align="center" src="/static/img/screenshots/search-restaurants.png" width="500">

+- Users can search for a restaurant by entering the name or address into the search engine at the top of the nav bar, and see all search results

 ### Add a restaurant visit

 <img align="center" src="/static/img/screenshots/restaurant-profile.png" width="500">

+- Users can add a restaurant to their restaurant history by clicking the "Leave A Breadcrumb" button on a particular restaurant's info page
+- The restaurant info page also shows which of their friends have visited this particular restaurant and more

 ### See your own personal map for your restaurant history

 <img align="center" src="/static/img/screenshots/user-profile.png" width="500">

+- Users can access their profile page (and other users' as well) to see their restaurant history as a trail of breadcrumbs on a map and on a list

 ### Connect with friends

 <img align="center" src="/static/img/screenshots/friends.png" width="500">

+- Users can click on the Friends tab to see all their friends, any pending friend requests, and search for friends

 <img align="center" src="/static/img/screenshots/friend-profile.png" width="500">

+- If they are not friends already, users can send a friend request to another user by clicking on the "Add Friend button"
+- If there is a request pending or if the two users are friends, the button will show the appropriate connection status between the two users

 <img align="center" src="/static/img/screenshots/friend-requests.png" width="500">

+- Users can see all pending friend requests that they have received and sent to accept or delete

 ### Responsive design (iPhone 6)

 <img align="center" src="/static/img/screenshots/responsive-design.png" width="200">

+- Breadcrumbs is also accessible by mobile!

 ## <a name="installation"></a>Installation
 As Breadcrumbs has not yet been deployed, please follow these instructions to run Breadcrumbs locally on your machine: